SalmanSattarr/Salman_Java_Assignment_3/README.md

 2. Fix/improve all PRINT statements! (with color as well, research)

-3. Add a validation method for the Book an appointment method/option/feature

 4. complete the Form class:
    - add a Form with 3 fields to the Form class (applicantName, address, phone number)
    - add a fillForm method to the Form class